32xlevel/32xlevel/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on Android SDK for game-dev developers
+- 🔭 Working on Android SDK for game-dev developers
-- ☄ I’m currently deep diving into Android development
+- ☄ Deep diving into Android development
 - 📫 How to reach me: https://t.me/S32xlevel